World Languages and Cultures

 Course Type(s): None

-An intermediate-level, communicative-based language sequence.
-A review of Italian grammar, vocabulary, and communicative structures, this course sequence emphasizes skill development in speaking, listening comprehension, reading, and writing in Italian through oral and written practice in the classroom and in the language laboratory.
+An intermediate-level, communicative-based language course.
+The FI-201/FI-202 course sequence emphasizes skill development in speaking, listening comprehension, reading, and writing in Italian through oral and written practice in the classroom and in small groups in the language laboratory.
+Through communicative and proficiency-building activities, students learn and review Italian grammar, vocabulary, and communicative structures.
 Students will also be introduced to Italian literature and culture through short literary and non-literary texts.
-FI-201 and FI-202 are sequential.
-Students who register for FI-201 must also register for a weekly session of conversation practice in the World Languages and Cultures Resource Center, coordinated by the Department of World Languages and Cultures.
+Students who register for FI-201 must also register for a weekly session of conversation practice.
+FI-101 through FI-202 courses are sequential.

 FI-202 Intermediate Italian IICredits: 3